Skip to main content

 The church is a very active place of worship, with open air services held throughout the Summer.

-Visitors are very welcome to join the open-air services at 12.30pm each Sunday.
-After each service, the Friends of St. Tudno’s Church will offer refreshments and will be available all afternoon to talk about the church and churchyard.
+Visitors are very welcome to join the open-air services at 12.30pm on Sundays 7, 14 and 21 September.
+After each of these services, the Friends of St. Tudno’s Church will offer refreshments and will be available all afternoon to talk about the church and churchyard.
+Please note, there will be no service etc on Sunday 28 September but the church will still be open.

 The church will also be open every day from 10am to 5pm.